deen

 Lawsuit by associations: Extension to injunctions and remedial actions

-On 07.07.2023, the Bundestag passed the so-called Verbandsklagenrichtlinienumsetzungsgesetz (VRUG).
-An approval by the Bundesrat is not required.
-It is expected that the law will enter into force after the summer break in September.
+On 7 July 2023, the Bundestag passed the so-called Verbandsklagenrichtlinienumsetzungsgesetz (VRUG).
+An approval by the Bundesrat was not required.
+The law entered into force after being published in the Federal Gazette on 10 October 2023.

 The law implements Directive (EU) 2020/1828, which requires member states to provide for two types of representative actions - injunctions and remedies.
 Up to now, remedial actions do not exist in German law.
 The regulations now required for remedial actions by associations have been bundled in a new Consumer Rights Enforcement Act (VDuG).